Feasibility study

 This information update about the outcome of the Feasibility Study was issued in October 2021.

-The Vicroads page for the feasibility study has now been deleted.
+The Vicroads page for the feasibility study has been deleted.
 The last archive available is 24 March 2023.

 The final report obtained from the Victorian government in November 2023 by a Freedom of Information Request submitted by Dr Monique Ryan MP's office can be viewed here.